syazshafei/commandList/README.md

 conda remove --name yourenvname --all
 ```

-# Create a virtual environemnt and activate it (recommended)
+# Create a virtual environemnt and activate it
 ```
 pip install virtualenv
 virtualenv -p python3 venv # setup a python3.6 virtualenv